 In this article, we outline 4 common challenges which need to be grappled with by L&D managers for a smooth sailing lms strategy worth your time.

 It is most important to note that one size does not fit all!
-Tailoring learning to each individual’s learners needs and preferences is essential in our currently multigenerational workforce.
-The only way this can be realistically achieved is though providing learners with microlearning modules, whereby they are able to pick and choose what material they would like to progress through at any given time.
+Tailoring learning to each individual learner’s needs and preferences is essential in our currently multigenerational workforce.
+The only way this can be realistically achieved is through providing learners with microlearning modules, whereby they are able to pick and choose what material they would like to progress through at any given time.
 Microlearning also enables the information to be distributed to different user groups, meaning that you are able to target people with modules applicable to them.

-There is much assumption surrounding the time consumed to design and execute a successful training strategy applicable to all employees across the organisation.
+There is many assumptions surrounding the time consumed to design and execute a successful training strategy applicable to all employees across the organization.
 Traditional LMS’s require weeks and months to set up the most effective program, however, with microlearning, the most quality modules can be successfully executed within hours and days.

 LMS Strategy Challenge #3 – Instructional design challenges